 The treated hydro-test water will have to be disposed of at some point.
 The fate of that hydro-test water will be determined by what chemicals are contained within it.
 Waste treating it onsite or hauling it away for waste treatment is not desirous and very expensive.
 What if it could be safely discharged to a municipal sewer or broadcast spread over soil to suppress dust at construction sites or used to water plants or crops without harming the environment or animals and humans?

 ZERUST® AxxaVis™ HST-10 is an effective, safe, non-toxic, and environmentally compliant hydrostatic testing corrosion inhibitor additive made from food-grade additives.
 Use concentrations are determined based on water hardness and chloride content.
-AxxaVis™ HST-10 hydrostatic testing additive offers excellent contact corrosion inhibition to all ferrous metals during hydrostatic testing operations, as well as superior flash corrosion inhibition following the draining of the hydro-test solution and drying of the vessel interior surfaces.
+AxxaVis™ HST-10 hydrostatic testing additive offers excellent contact corrosion inhibition to all ferrous metals during pipeline hydrostatic testing operations, as well as superior flash corrosion inhibition following the draining of the hydro-test solution and drying of the vessel interior surfaces.

 Hydrostatic Testing Additive